 Naturally, Ross wanted to direct more films featuring women in lead roles.
 "I just thought it was interesting to invade the terrain that always had an off-limits sign.
 That’s an important thing to do.
 And it would be great to see all these women do something that had always been the province of men," he says, of broaching the Ocean's franchise with an all-female ensemble cast.

-It's time to move past the idea that women-centered films don't perform as well as those works led by men.
+It's time to move past the idea that women-centred films don't perform as well as those works led by men.
 Hollywood owes it to its audiences to allow us to see the world from a different perspective — after all, women are 50% of the population and we've been waiting so long to see our stories be told on the big screen.
-So when movies talk about our lives, we eagerly go see them in theaters.
+So when movies talk about our lives, we eagerly go see them in theatres.
 Are you listening, big studios?
 Have you seen the numbers of films like Bridesmaids and Wonder Woman?
 These movies make money.
 If that hasn't become readily apparent already, or by the time Ocean's 8 is released, we'll need to have a much longer conversation.

 Still, we're so, so excited to see Ocean's 8 come true.
 The star power of this film — hello, Rihanna?
 Sandra Bullock?
-Sarah Paulson? — is enough to fire us up, but cast together in one of our favorite film franchises?
+Sarah Paulson? — is enough to fire us up, but cast together in one of our favourite film franchises?
 Yes, please.
 Just another reason to give thanks to Katniss Everdeen.